 Colac Otway Service Family Day care charge an administration Levy to families for the use of the service.

-Child Care Benefit and Child Care Rebate are available to help reduce the cost of your childcare fees.
+Child Care Subsidy is available to help reduce the cost of your childcare fees.

-Parents and Guardians must inform Centrelink that they are using an approved childcare service to claim either or both the Child Care Benefit and the Child Care Rebate.
+Parents and Guardians must inform Centrelink that they are using an approved childcare service to claim Child Care Subsidy.